flempriere/SedgewickAlgorithmsInC/Chapter4/PushdownStack/index.md

 As before the exercise doesn't specify the behaviour so we choose to have it print an appropriate error message.

-**Note**: There is some issue with how to handle the error for push, since we have to by the signature return an `Item`.

-Currently we `return 0` but this might not be a good fit...
+As before we update the `STACKpop` interface to now return a `bool` code indicating if the pop was successful, and to return the popped value via a function argument `Item* dest`.